pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - Latency will increase during the data replication due to the waiting.
 - When the incremental replication begins, all upstream sharded tables must be consistent in structure.
 Only this will ensure that DML from different tables can be replicated to an established structure in downstream and that the DDL of the subsequent sharded tables can be correctly matched and replicated.

 In the example above, there is only one sharded table to be merged in the upstream MySQL instance that corresponds to each DM-worker.
 But in actual scenarios, there may be multiple sharded tables to be merged in a MySQL instance, and one such scenario is where we introduce table router and column mapping in the above section.
 With this scenario, the replication of sharding DDL becomes more complex.
 Assume that in a MySQL instance there are 2 tables to be merged, `table_1` and `table_2`.
-See the following figure：
+See the following figure:

 ![Two tables to be merged](media/two-tables-to-be-merged.png)